OpenConext/OpenConext-monitoring-tests/README.md

 OpenConext-monitoring-tests
 ===========================

 OpenConext-monitoring-tests provides a standalone Java application that performs tests on an OpenConext instance.
-The application can perform three different tests that can be used to monitor the availability of a OpenConext (production) instance.
+The application can perform four different tests that can be used to monitor the availability of a OpenConext (production) instance.
 Scripts are provided to call the tests from Nagios.

 The monitoring application contains an embedded Mujina that provides the SAML IdP and SAML SP used in the tests.
 Selumium WebDriver is used as webbrowser in the tests.

 Available tests
 ===============
-Three different tests are available.
+Four different tests are available.

 Login flow